-During 2016, Spokane's flow monitoring employees operated and maintained 31 CSO flow monitoring sites, 4 stormwater and CSO sampling sites, and 50 other flow monitoring sites for a total of 85 sites throughout the collection system.
+During 2018, Spokane's flow monitoring employees operated and maintained 29 CSO flow monitoring sites, 4 stormwater and CSO sampling sites, and 50 other flow monitoring sites for a total of 83 sites throughout the collection system.

-A team of monitoring staff regularly review the flow monitoring results, evaluate the quality of the incoming data and the performance of each flow monitor site.
+A team of monitoring staff regularly reviews the flow monitoring results and evaluates the quality of the incoming data and the performance of each flow monitor site.
 The team performs maintenance when a flow monitor indicates erroneous data or is not reporting data on a timely schedule.
-Early warning alarms are monitored 24 hours per day by the Operations group at RPWRF and referred to the flow monitoring team and sewer maintenance crews for maintenance.
-Overflow alarms are monitored 24 hours per day and confirmed alarms are posted to the City's public notification web site.
+Early warning alarms are monitored 24 hours per day by the Operations group at RPWRF.
+If conditions are dry, the alarms are referred to the flow monitoring team and sewer maintenance crews for potential maintenance.
+Overflow alarms are monitored 24 hours per day, and confirmed alarms are posted to the City's public notification web site.

 On a monthly basis, an analyst and the flow monitoring team review the monthly report data.
-False positives are eliminated from the data, and data that is in error is estimated from alternative or redundant monitoring points.
+False positives are eliminated from the data, and data that is missing or in error is estimated or adjusted using information from alternative or redundant monitoring points.
 Any problematic rain gauges and flow monitoring sites with an increase in missing or erroneous data are reviewed by the team to suggest improvements to the flow monitoring site to increase the quality of the data.

-FIGURE 4-4: 2003 - 2016 CSO EVENTS & PRECIPITATION
+FIGURE 4-4: 2003 - 2018 CSO EVENTS & PRECIPITATION

 As the City of Spokane's rainfall varies from year to year, the amount of rain and the variability in the intensity of rainstorms introduce a high degree of variability in the number of CSO overflow events.
-As the City of Spokane continues to install contol facilities, the number of overflow events has generally been reduced.
-In 2016, rainfall was above the annual average and the the annual number of overflow events was below the 2003-2012 baseline.
+As the City of Spokane continues to install control facilities, the number of overflow events have generally been reduced as shown in Figure 4-4.
+In 2018, rainfall was average and the the annual number of overflow events was below the 2003-2012 baseline.

-FIGURE 4-5: 2003 - 2016 CSO VOLUME & PRECIPITATION
+FIGURE 4-5: 2003 - 2018 CSO VOLUME & PRECIPITATION

 As the City of Spokane's rainfall varies from year to year, the amount of rain and the variability in the intensity of rainstorms introduce a high degree of variability in the volume of CSO overflows.
-In 2016, rainfall was above the annual average, and the volume of overflows was above the 2003 - 2012 baseline average.
-2016 had a significant thunderstorm event and a record month for precipitation in October that contributed to excess overflows.
-The volume of overflows is expected to decline as future system improvements are constructed.
+As the City of Spokane continues to install control facilities, the amount of overflow volume has generally been reduced as shown in Figure 4-5.
+In 2018, overall rainfall was average, and the volume of overflows was below the 2003 - 2012 baseline average.
+The volume of overflows appear to have declined as new CSO tanks came online in 2018.

-FIGURE 4-6: MONTHLY CSO VOLUMES & PRECIPITATION FOR 2016
+FIGURE 4-6: MONTHLY CSO VOLUMES & PRECIPITATION FOR 2018

-In accordance with the requirements of the City of Spokane's NPDES Permit concerning combined sewer overflow discharges, summarized below are the frequencies, volumes and durations of CSO events recorded from January 1 through December 31, 2016.
-It is estimated that a total of 80 million gallons of combined sewage discharged to local receiving waters over these twelve months.
-All of these discharges were associated with snowmelt and/or rain events and distributed across 12 of the 22 permitted CSO outfalls.
-Discharges at the remaining seven (7) priority CSO regulator sites accounted for 67 percent of the total overflow volume measured.
+In accordance with the requirements of the City of Spokane's NPDES Permit concerning combined sewer overflow discharges, summarized below are the frequencies, volumes and durations of CSO events recorded from January 1 through December 31, 2018.
+It is estimated that a total of 41.4 million gallons of combined sewage discharged to local receiving waters over these twelve months.
+All of these discharges were associated with snowmelt and/or rain events and distributed across 8 of the 19 permitted CSO outfalls.
+Discharges at the remaining seven (7) priority CSO regulator sites accounted for 89 percent of the total overflow volume measured.